Brandon Suffolk, United Kingdom IP279PN

 For more information call 011-44-1638-523180 (DSN 314-226-3180).

-The relocation program provides an array of services to meet you and your family's needs when experiencing a permanent change of station (PCS) move.
-Service includes a loan closet for temporary loan of needed/basic household items while awaiting household goods.
-Items include dishes, pots and pans.
+The Relocation Program provides an array of services to meet you and your family's needs when experiencing a permanent change of station (PCS) move.
+Items can be obtained from the loan locker to assist members prior to the arrival of household goods.

 Government housing is provided to military members who meet the appropriate criteria.
 This includes: